 6 DAYS FROM $2,299

-Prepare for wonderment on this nature-packed adventure cruise that immerses you in Chile’s fjord and island refuges before delivering you to Antarctica’s majestic white shores.
+Prepare for wonderment on this nature-packed expedition that immerses you in Chile’s fjord and island refuges before delivering you to Antarctica’s majestic white shores.
 This is nature at its most pristine and most remote, which is why you’ll begin your adventures in lively Santiago and poetic Valparaíso before setting sail down the Chilean coastline.
 Explore lush, colorful Chiloé Island; discover the preserved Patagonian lifestyle in picturesque Puerto Edén; and revel in Torres del Paine National Park’s multi-hued landscapes of steppe, glacier, waterways, and mountains.
 But nothing can prepare you for Antarctica, where you’ll spend an extraordinary four days trekking islands, glaciers, and sheer blue icescapes dotted with penguins on this Vantage-exclusive expedition.
+Keep your GoPro and camera at the ready as you encounter polar wildlife, including humpback whales, and up to four penguin varieties — just a slice of the 43 bird and 23 mammal species living on this continent.

 Depart home for Santiago